hotel satisfaction promise

 Tourist information: Further Jamaica tourist information can be found at www.visitjamaica.com.

-Visa and health: Before you travel, visit www.gov.uk/foreign-travel-advice/jamaica for recommendations and advice on visas and health for your holiday to Jamaica.
+Visa and health: Before you travel, visit www.gov.uk/foreign-travel-advice/jamaica for recommendations and advice if you need a visa and health for your holiday to Jamaica.

-Carnival beats: Easter is carnival time and Jamaica’s version is known as Bacchanal.
-You’ll hear pounding soca and calypso music on every corner as the streets of Kingston become a flurry of sequins and feathers.
+Carnival beats: Easter is carnival time in the Caribbean and Jamaica’s version is known as Bacchanal.
+With pounding soca and calypso music on every corner, the streets of Kingston become a flurry of sequins and feathers so remember your camera!